 Food has the power to transform.
 From where it is grown through consumption, food transforms us along its journey from seed to plate.
 But what journey is your food taking?
 And is it reaching everybody?
 Do we all have access to healthy and nutritious foods?

-“Food as a single subject has more impact on human health, environmental health, societal health and economic health than any other subject.” - Chef Michel Nischan
+“Food as a single subject has more impact on human health, environmental health, societal health, and economic health than any other subject.” - Chef Michel Nischan

 “If we fix food, we have the ability to fix so many problems.
 It will take all of us – chefs, consumers, politicians, farmers, food producers of all sizes, and nonprofit leaders – to make this change.” - Chef Michel Nischan

-Michel is the author of three cookbooks on healthful and sustainable food, and an active thought leader advocating for the right of all in America to exercise their right to feed themselves and their families well, regardless of race, ethnicity, income, or economic condition.
+Michel is the author of three cookbooks on healthful and sustainable food, and he is an active thought leader advocating for the right of all in America to exercise their right to feed themselves and their families well, regardless of race, ethnicity, income, or economic condition.